menuPujie BlackPujie Black logo

 APP BAR

-When your watch part supports automation, the app bar is slightly different from the regular app bar.
+When your watch element supports automation, the app bar is slightly different from the regular app bar.
 The play icon is removed, and the watch face preview is not available.
 Those buttons are replaced by other options as discussed below,

 Pause automation